Preparing Your Home to Sell - The Deep Clean

 Wipe down the cabinets and drawers inside and out.
 Freshen the garbage disposal with baking soda and a lemon peel and run plenty of hot water down the drain.
-Clean any food debris inside your dishwasher and run it empty with some vinegar or baking soda.
+Clean any food debris inside your dishwasher and run it empty with vinegar or baking soda.

 Deep clean the microwave and stove hood.
-Take out the filters and wash them.
+Could you take out the filters and wash them?
 Make sure the faucets sparkle and the cabinet and drawer pulls are clean.
 The counters should be clear of clutter.
 A coffee maker and a plant are allowed.
 Potted herbs are plentiful in the kitchen.

 We are aiming for a bathroom from a Mr. Clean commercial here!
 Clean all bathroom fixtures.
 Remove stains, mold, and mildew.
 If you have ceramic tile, the grout should be immaculate.
 Re-grout if necessary.
 Caulk the tub.
 Wipe down the cabinets in and out.
 The faucets should gleam.
 Replace the shower curtain and liner.
 Countertops should be clear except for hand soap.
 Again, a plant is good here as well.

 Laundry Room – Clean and organize the cabinets, wipe down the washer and dryer.
 Replace the filter in your washer if necessary and clean the dryer vent.

-Garage – organize items on shelves, power wash the floor.
+Garage – organize items on shelves, power washes the floor.